 Panettone Bread Pudding Recipe

-This Panettone Bread Pudding Recipe is one of my favorite holiday recipes for a quick and easy dessert.
-The warm custardy base mixed with the crispy, toasty bread is just the most delicious way to end a festive meal.
-When served with a dollop of lightly sweetened whipped cream, spiked with bourbon, it turns this Bread Pudding Recipe into an instant holiday classic.
+This Panettone Bread Pudding Recipe is one of my favorite holiday recipes for a quick, easy, and delicious dessert.
+The warm, custardy base, mixed with the crispy, toasty bread, is the most delicious way to end a festive meal.
+When served with a dollop of lightly sweetened, bourbon-spiked whipped cream, this bread pudding dessert becomes an instant holiday classic.

 Panettone Bread Pudding on a serving on a plate with whipped cream and casserole in the background

-• The best part about bread pudding is that it appears very sophisticated and elegant (who doesn’t love a warm dessert in the wintertime?!) but it’s one of the easiest desserts to whip together.
+• The best part about bread pudding is that it appears very sophisticated and elegant (who doesn’t love a warm dessert in the wintertime?!), but it’s such an easy dessert to whip together.

 • The dried fruits in the panettone do all the work for you!
-All you need to do is whip up the egg base and make the whipped cream
+You only need to whip up the egg base and make the whipped cream.

 • It can also be prepped ahead of time!